 2. MCPTT client 1 is authorized to make private calls to MCPTT client 2.

-3. No forwarding with no answer has so far occurred in this call.
+3. No forwarding with no answer or based on manual user input has so far occurred in this call.

 4. MCPTT client 1 has the necessary security information to initiate a private call with MCPTT client 2 and MCPTT client 3 if end2end encryption is required for the private call.